SlowC0ders/robohand/README.md

 # Robohand
-That is the open source project that is called Robohand.
+That is the open source project, whose main purpose is to create an automatic manipulator.
 ***Languages: C++, Python.***

 * Our system is built in ROS (robot operation system) framework.